AdguardTeam/KnowledgeBase/docs/adguard-for-android/features/protection/protection.md

 :::

-This module contains following settings:
+This module contains the following settings:

 ## Ad blocking